Aurel Kolnai: Life

 Kolnai was born Aurel Stein in Budapest, Hungary to Jewish parents but moved to Vienna before his twentieth birthday to enter Vienna University, where he studied under Heinrich Gomperz, Moritz Schlick, Felix Kaufmann, Karl Bühler, and Ludwig von Mises.
 It was also at this time that he became attracted to the thinking of Franz Brentano and the phenomenological thought of Brentano's student Edmund Husserl.
 Kolnai studied under Husserl briefly in 1928 in Freiburg.
 During the early 1920s, Kolnai wrote as an independent scholar with little success.
 He graduated summa cum laude in 1926, publishing his dissertation on Der Ethische Wert und die Wirklichkeit, which was received favorably in Germany.
 In 1926, he also converted to Catholicism, largely influenced by G. K. Chesterton, whom Kolnai viewed as "a brilliant, if unsystematic phenomenologist of common experience."
 He then began a career of political journalism, writing for Der Österreichische Volkswirt and Die Schöne Zukunft.
 Acutely aware of the real threat posed by the Nazi Party in Austria, he began writing for Der christliche Ständestaat, a periodical founded to combat Nazism and edited by Dietrich von Hildebrand.
 During this time, he also published some of his own philosophical writings including his Sexualethik, Der Ekel, Der Inhalt der Politik, and Der Versuch über den Haß.
-Kolnai's philosophical writings, though producing little profit for the author, were well received and generated excellent reviews.
+Particularly Kolnai's essays on negative emotions, like disgust and hatred, stand out through "a sensual concreteness that is rare in philosophy".
+His philosophical writings, though producing little profit for the author, were well received and generated excellent reviews.
 Salvador Dalí was impressed by Der Ekel; in a 1932 essay for the journal This Quarter, the painter recommended Kolnai's text strongly to other surrealists, praising its analytical power.